 Multi-Level | $30 – $75 per sq. ft. | $50 per sq. ft. |

-Ground-level decks, or platform decks, cost an average of $15 per square foot, or between $10 and $20 per square foot, all-in.
-They are the least expensive option because they have minimal framing, no foundations, and no stairs or railings.
+Ground-level decks cost an average of $15 per square foot, ranging from $10 to $20 per square foot.
+They are the least expensive option because they require minimal framing and no stairs or railings.

 They're also not generally attached to the home as they don't need the extra support because they lack real elevation and are essentially a wood or composite alternative to a patio.